Drug/Alcohol Abuse And Effects On Your Liver

 Fatty Liver Disease – characterized by an enlarged liver due to fat build-up.
-The good news is that this condition does not lead to a chronic liver disease as long as the heavy drinking stops.
+The good news is that this condition does not lead to chronic liver disease as long as the heavy drinking stops.
 About 20 percent of heavy drinkers are found to have a fatty liver.

-Based on studies, progression of liver damage starts with fatty liver then develops to alcoholic hepatitis before finally reaching alcoholic cirrhosis.
+Based on studies, the progression of liver damage starts with fatty liver then develops to alcoholic hepatitis before finally reaching alcoholic cirrhosis.